I. Y-R Divisions

 Multi-Day Rides: A ride extending beyond 24 hours or across day boundaries will count as a single, extended ride as long as an average speed of 200 miles per day (8.33 mph) is maintained.
 For example, Paris-Brest-Paris, with a 90-hour cut-off for its 1200km distance, requires essentially that average speed.

-Multi-Stage Events: A multi-day series of stages (for example, a multi-day tour) counts as a series of individual rides which may be eligible for Century or Long Division credit, depending on the length of the stage.
+Multi-Stage Events: A multi-day series of stages (for example, a multi-day tour) counts as a series of individual rides and each ride will be eligible for an organized ride as long a each ride meets the greater than 90 miles rule.

 Mileage Deviations: You are credited with your actual on-route mileage (no credit for riding to or from the event, or getting lost en route).
 The actual distance may differ from the published distance because of last minute route changes (including detours for safety reasons), inaccurate measurement of the route, add-on mileage options provided by the organizer, etc. If your actual mileage differs from the published, you can note the reason on your submission.